Vanessa Lapa

 Vanessa Lapa (ונסה לאפא) is an Israeli documentary filmmaker known for two films that deal with Nazi war criminals Heinrich Himmler and his colleague Albert Speer.
 In addition, she has produced more than a hundred reports and documentaries for the television channels in Israel.

 Early life

 Lapa was born on May 29, 1975, in Antwerp, Belgium, in a very ideological "Betar" Zionist home and immigrated to Israel alone at the age of 19.
 She studied Middle Eastern and Arabic studies at Tel Aviv University, and then film studies at Camera Obscura school in Tel-Aviv.
 After her academic studies she started to work at Channel 1 as a researcher for Current affairs programs like "Popolitica" and "Erev Hadash".
-After "Founding the channel 10 in 2002, she joined it, and served as a researcher for the "Ben and Rosen" program and later as a reporter and researcher in the field of foreign news.
-She worked for the New York Times columnist Thomas Friedman in producing and direction a 52-minute documentary film about the Israeli West Bank barrier, a film that gained worldwide circulation through the New York Times.
+After the founding of Channel 10 in 2002, she joined it, and served as a researcher for the "Ben and Rosen" program and later as a reporter and researcher in the field of foreign news.
+She worked for The New York Times columnist Thomas Friedman in producing and directing a 52-minute documentary film about the Israeli West Bank barrier, a film that gained worldwide circulation through The New York Times.